Divraj-M/cake-shop-initial-_website/README.md

 4.Open the Jupyter Notebook:

-Once Jupyter Notebook is running, open the Jupyter Notebook file (e.g., Microsoft_Stock_Analysis.ipynb) from the Jupyter Notebook dashboard.
+Once Jupyter Notebook is running, open the Jupyter Notebook file (e.g., MSFT.ipynb) from the Jupyter Notebook dashboard.

 5.Execute the Cells: